arturkielak/rolling_hash/README.md

 # rolling-hash

-Sample implementation rolling hash using checksum like rabin karp and strong hash like MD5 (for example)
+Sample implementation rolling hash using checksum and strong hash like MD5 (for example)

 Requirements
 ```